vickyvaf/javascript-modularization/README.md

 2. CommonJS, AMD + Require.js
 3. ES Modules

-Show more on other branch
+Show more on other branches